RealVNC® is a registered Private Limited Company.

 In some circumstances we may also need to share your personal information if we are under a duty to disclose or share it to comply with a legal obligation.

-We will collect and handle the data you provide to us on your application and/or CV on the basis of your consent.
+We will collect and handle the data you provide to us on your application and/or CV on the basis of taking steps to perform a contract with you.
 This information may include sensitive or special categories of personal data, such as your race, ethnic origin or information about your health.

 Where you have provided employment references to us as part of your application, we will contact those referees and ask them to provide a reference about you.
 As part of this process, we will disclose your name and the fact that you have applied to work with us to your referees.
 We also use the information you have provided to us when applying for jobs to record who is applying for jobs with us and to make sure we are attracting a diverse range of applicants.